-A example of a modern day Steampunk influence is Lara Croft.
+An example of a modern-day influence is Lara Croft.
 Corset cleavage aviator/welder goggles and leather.
 Feminine badass.
 Although in the recent Tom Raider movie Laura seems to be wearing only her trademark red round sunglasses.
 Some women will wear top hats but wearing aviator glasses are still a must for women Steampunk accessory.

 Steampunk is a revolutionary movement that aims to break people out of the status quo.
 Open peoples minds to the real possibilities of living.
 Replace drudgery with marvel.
 See my complete post on How to look like a Steampunk Woman

 6 Basic Steampunk Rules

 - A Victorian-era industrial fashion that has been lifted from the pages of science fiction books about a society run by steam.

 - Start with Victorian-era style clothing and add from there.
 This era was the first to take advantage of steam power.
 During the latter part of the 19th century steam power, was affecting everyday life.
 This is why the writing of this genre is placed in this time period.